-- 2.3.1 The Royal Osteoporosis Society guidance, following a review of the Scientific Advisory Committee on Nutrition and the Institute of Medicine, proposes the following vitamin D thresholds in respect of bone health: - Plasma 25(OH)D <25nmol/L = Deficient - Plasma 25(OH)D 25-50nmol/L = Inadequate/Insufficient in some people - Plasma 25(OH)D >50nmol/L = Sufficient in most of the population - 2.3.2 For patients with insufficient levels, treatment is recommended in patients with the following: - Fragility fracture, documented osteoporosis or high fracture risk - Treatment with antiresorptive medication (e.g. Zoledronic acid) - Symptoms suggestive of vitamin D deficiency - Increased risk of developing deficiency in the future due to reduced exposure to sunlight, religious/cultural dress code, skin colour etc. - Raised parathyroid hormone - Medication with antiepileptic drugs or oral glucocorticoids - 2.3.2 Loading regimens are recommended for the treatment of deficiency in adults up to a total of approximately 300 000 units of vitamin D (colecalciferol), given either as weekly or daily split doses.
-The exact regimen will depend on patient choice but may include: - 50 000 units (tablets, capsules or liquid) given once weekly for six weeks (300 000 units) - 40 000 units given once weekly for 7 weeks (280 000 units) - 20 000 units twice a week for 7 weeks (280 000 units) - 1000 units tablets, four a day for 10 weeks (280 000 units) - 800 units capsules, five a day given for 10 weeks (280 000 units)
+- 2.3.1 The Royal Osteoporosis Society guidance, following a review of the Scientific Advisory Committee on Nutrition and the Institute of Medicine, proposes the following Vitamin D thresholds in respect of bone health: - Plasma 25(OH)D <25nmol/L = Deficient - Plasma 25(OH)D 25-50nmol/L = Inadequate/Insufficient in some people - Plasma 25(OH)D >50nmol/L = Sufficient in most of the population - 2.3.2 For patients with insufficient levels, treatment is recommended in patients with the following: - Fragility fracture, documented osteoporosis or high fracture risk - Treatment with antiresorptive medication (Zoledronic acid) - Symptoms suggestive of Vitamin D deficiency - Increased risk of developing deficiency in the future due to reduced exposure to sunlight, religious/cultural dress code, skin colour etc. - Raised parathyroid hormone - Medication with antiepileptic drugs or oral glucocorticoids - 2.3.2 Loading regimens are recommended for the treatment of deficiency in adults up to a total of approximately 300,000 IU of Colecalciferol, given either as weekly or daily split doses.
+The exact regimen will depend on patient choice but may include: - 50,000 IU (tablets, capsules or liquid) given once weekly for six weeks (300,000 IU) - 40,000 IU given once weekly for seven weeks (280,000 IU) - 20,000 IU Two each week for seven weeks (280,00 IU) - 1,000 IU tablets, four a day for 10 weeks (280,000 IU) - 800 IU capsules, five a day given for 10 weeks (280,000 IU)

-Maintenance regimens should generally be started one month after loading with doses equivalent to 800 - 2000 units daily (up to a maximum of 4000 units daily), given either daily or intermittently at a higher equivalent dose.
+Maintenance regimens should generally be started one month after loading with doses equivalent to 800 to 2,000 IU daily (up to a maximum of 4,000 IU daily), given either daily or intermittently at a higher equivalent dose.
 Prescribing of maintenance doses is not recommended for the majority of the general Manx population and should instead be purchased over the counter unless the patient fits into the categories listed above.